t-mart/wap/README.rst

       $ cd "MyAddon"

-4. Build your addon
+4. Package your addon

    .. code-block:: console

-      $ wap build
+      $ wap package

 5. Install your addon so you can test it out in your local WoW installation: